• surveying techniques

 After working in Dutch commercial archaeology for over a year, Ruud became the island archaeologist on St. Eustatius in the Dutch Caribbean in 2011.
 Since then, he has directed numerous underwater and terrestrial archaeological projects and field schools, teaching hundreds of students on various islands such as Mauritius, Martinique, the Dominican Republic Grenada, St. Eustatius, Salt Cay, and Bonaire.
 In 2016, he founded Terramar Museum, a new archaeological museum on Bonaire.
 A year later, he founded The Shipwreck Survey in order to focus fully on underwater archaeological research and exploration.
 In addition to his work at The Shipwreck Survey, Ruud is also an associate lecturer at Flinders University in Australia.
 Ruud has been diving for over two decades.
 He is a PADI Open Water Scuba Instructor and Specialty Instructor with experience diving all over the world.
 Besides archaeology, his big passion is underwater photography.

 At The Shipwreck Survey we have all the facilities necessary to carry out an archaeological project from start to finish.
-Our laboratories are spacious and well equipped to conserve artifacts and process data.
+Our laboratories are spacious and well equipped to process our field data.

 Our air-conditioned presentation rooms are equipped with large screens and provide ample workspace.

-We conduct our training with top of the line equipment to ensure participants are using the latest technology in the field.
-For geophysical surveys, we use a Starfish 452F side scan sonar.
+We conduct our training with top-of-the-line equipment to ensure participants are using the latest technology in the field.
+For underwater photography, videography, and photogrammetry we use high-end Olympus mirrorless cameras with a variety of lenses and underwater housings.
 A Garrett Sea Hunter Mark II metal detector is used to investigate metal targets in the seabed.
-For underwater photography, videography, and photogrammetry we use high-end Canon and Olympus mirrorless cameras with a variety of lenses and underwater housings.
 For deeper research, we have a BlueROV2 Remotely Operated Vehicle that is depth rated to 300m/1,000ft.

 Data processing is done with programs used throughout the industry, such as Agisoft Metashape, Adobe Lightroom, Photoshop, and Premiere Pro.
 Wherever we are in the world, we ensure participants have access to high-quality dive equipment to ensure safe and productive dives.